jobovy/segueSelect/README.md

     type_bright= or type_faint=

-        'constant': constant for each plate up to the faint limit for the sample (decent for bright plates, *bad* for faint plates that never reach as far as the faint limit)
+        'constant': constant for each plate up to the faint limit for the bright/faint sample (decent for bright plates, *bad* for faint plates that never reach as faint as the faint limit)

         'sharprcut': use a sharp cut rather than a hyperbolic tangent cut-off at the faint end of the apparent magnitude range

 The recommended setting is 'tanhrcut' for both bright and faint plates.

+For a full list of options, do

+    ?segueSelect

 Once the selection function is initialized it can be evaluated as

      plate=1880
      value= selectionFunction(plate,r=16.)

-where value is then the fraction of stars in the SEGUE spectroscopic sample for that plate number and that r-band apparent magnitude.
+where value is then the fraction of stars in the photometric sample with a SEGUE spectrum passing the sample cuts for that plate number and that r-band apparent magnitude.

 ##ADVANCED FUNCTIONALITY